-If the interviewer doesn’t specify whether if it is job related, explain how you spend your typical day.
+If the interviewer doesn’t specify whether if it is job-related, explain how you spend your typical day.
 If not, do not go too much into personal details.
-Try mentioning that you have a checklist ready noting down the various activities that has to be done during the day.
+Try mentioning that you have a checklist ready noting down the various activities that have to be done during the day.
 This gives you extra points during the interview.

 - How do you spend your time on a daily/weekly manner?